HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 A new set of measurements or support data can be added to an existing instance.
 Remember that new measurements must have the same time stamps as the existing ones and therefore the same number of entries.
 Support data can be added as needed.
-You can add the new measurments in one of two ways.
+You can add the new measurements in one of two ways.

 The more explicit approach is to use :py:func:`~hermes_core.timedata.HermesData.add_measurement` function::